Ukrainians return from abroad to fight Russian invasion

-MEDYKA, Poland (AP) — While hundreds of thousands of refugees are leaving Ukraine amid Russia’s attack on the country, some Ukrainian men and women are returning home from across Europe to help defend their homeland.
+MEDYKA, Poland (AP) — While hundreds of thousands of Ukrainians flee their country, some Ukrainian men and women are returning home from across Europe to help defend their homeland in the face of Russia’s invasion.

-At the checkpoint in Medyka, in southeastern Poland, many were standing in a line early Sunday to cross into Ukraine.
+At the checkpoint in Medyka, in southeastern Poland, many stood in a line early Sunday to cross into Ukraine.

 “We have to defend our homeland.
-Who else if not us,” said a moustachioed man in front of a group of some 20 Ukrainian truck drivers walking to the checkpoint to enter Ukraine.
+Who else if not us?” said a mustachioed man in front of a group of some 20 Ukrainian truck drivers walking to the checkpoint to enter Ukraine.
 They came from across Europe to return to Ukraine.
-They spoke to The Associated Press in Ukrainian and in Russian.

 Another man in the group said: “The Russians should be afraid.
 We are not afraid.”